DIVERSITY & INCLUSION

 - LGBTQ+ employee networks and activities

-- Our recruiting teams in the are piloting unbiased job adverts
+- Our UK&I recruiting teams are piloting unbiased job adverts

 - Our office in Sweden now has Unisex toilets

 The TUI Group is committed to providing as many people as possible with accessible holidays.
-Handicapped individuals have to plan their holidays far more meticulously than regular holidaymakers.
-TUI has developed an “Accessibility Roadmap“ with the German NatKo – Tourism for All Association and analysed the strengths and potential for development of its own accessible tourism portfolio.
+To this end, TUI has developed an “Accessibility Roadmap“ with the German NatKo – Tourism for All Association and analysed the strengths and potential for development of its own accessible tourism portfolio.